kylevedder/zeroflow/GETTING_STARTED.md

 ### Waymo Open

-Download the Scene Flow labels contributed by _Scalable Scene Flow from Point Clouds in the Real World_.
+Download Waymo Open v1.4.2 (earlier versions lack map information) and the scene Flow labels contributed by _Scalable Scene Flow from Point Clouds in the Real World_ from the [Waymo Open download page](https://waymo.com/open/).
 We preprocess these files, both to convert them from an annoying proto file format to a standard Python format and to remove the ground points.

 Do this using